tr1p1ea/ROMDUMP81/README.md

 If nothing happened or the Serial Monitor output looks corrupted I suggest:
 - Double checking your solder connections for shorts
-- Unplugging yor ESp32 to power down your TI-81
+- Unplugging your ESP32 to power down your TI-81
 - Retyping in the Programs and trying again

 To generate a ROM binary simply copy the data from the Serial Monitor and paste into a text file, then assemble as a raw binary with your favourite assembler.